markvelous/bluejay-core/README.md

 Go to the `app-vault` directory by running `cd packages/app-vault`.

-Run the deployment script by running `npm deploy:local:fresh`.
+Run the deployment script by running `npm run deploy:local:fresh`.
 This will deploy all the necessary contracts for the web app.
 You may find the deployed contract addresses in the file `src/fixtures/deployment/contracts.json`.

 ### Update oracle price